Tag: Emily Thornberry

 The below Parliamentary question was asked by Emily Thornberry on 2015-12-15.

-To ask the Secretary of State for Work and Pensions, how many referrals have been made by (a) GPs and (b) employers to the Fit for Work service since its launch; and how many such referrals have resulted in a Return to Work plan being agreed with the patient.
+To ask the Secretary of State for Work and Pensions, how many and what proportion of patients referred to the Fit for Work service since its launch have since returned to work.

 Justin Tomlinson